andyruwruw/enhanced-spotify-api/README.md

 No more **Paging Objects** when you need **All Playlist Tracks**

-enhanced-spotify-api is an Object-Oriented API Wrapper aimed to make Spotify's API development fun and painless, and to expand available endpoints.
+enhanced-spotify-api is an **Object-Oriented API Wrapper** aimed to make Spotify's API development fun and painless, and to expand available endpoints.

 Spend more of your time coding something cool, and less time scouring over documentation.

 ### Unique Features:

-- Object Oriented package with Classes for `Track`, `Artist`, `Playlist`, and more.
+- Object Oriented Wrapper with Classes for `Track`, `Artist`, `Playlist`, and more.
     - Member functions for all endpoints relevent to each item.
     - Automatic loading of the data you need when you need it.
     - Retrieving data in as few requests as possible.

 - Add and Override Methods!
 Customize to your hearts content.
     - I don't know what you need it for, so do your thing my dude.

+- Providing all the original functionality of [spotify-web-api-node](https://github.com/thelinmichael/spotify-web-api-node).
+    - Added missing endpoints for shows and episodes (Just released 3/2020).
+    - Fixed known bugs

 - Grouping relevent requests together into more complicated requests.
+(Coming Soon)
     - *What's the average danceability of my whole library?*
     - *Re-order my playlist so it increases in energy over time.*
     - *(If you're gross) Get all my track's artist's album's songs and play them.*

-- Providing all the original functionality of [spotify-web-api-node](https://github.com/thelinmichael/spotify-web-api-node).
-    - Added missing endpoints for shows and episodes (Just released 3/2020).
-        - I sent pull requests to update [spotify-web-api-node](https://github.com/thelinmichael/spotify-web-api-node) and [spotify-web-api-js](https://github.com/JMPerez/spotify-web-api-js).

 # Why Use enhanced-spotify-api?